zuelxy/SWUD/README.md

 # SWUD
-The R code for the paper "Sequential weighted uniform design"
+The R code for the paper "Sequentially weighted uniform designs"

 1. The R files, "AUD_WCD.R","AUD_WWD", are used to constrcut the sequental weighted uniform design via the enhanced stochastical evolution (ESE) algorithm.